Our Services

 Helpful Resources

-Our brains rely on REM rebound to reset and synchronize electrical patterns overnight, and missing this catch-up leads to misaligned brain waves, mental fog, exhaustion and poor concentration even after a full night of sleep.
-Factors like disrupted sleep stages, chronic sleep debt, stress, sleep disorders and substances can all block REM rebound and impair memory, mood and neural repair.
+REM rebound is the brain's overnight reset, synchronizing electrical patterns to restore focus, memory and mood.
+When this catch-up phase is blocked, misaligned brain waves lead to mental fog, exhaustion and poor concentration—even after a full night of sleep.
+Common causes include disrupted sleep stages, chronic sleep debt, stress, sleep disorders, alcohol and certain medications, all of which impair memory consolidation, emotional regulation and neural repair.

 Rapid Eye Movement (REM) sleep is the stage where dreaming occurs, and it plays a crucial part in: